-We are planning to run a Classical Languages Summer School in Siracusa, Sicily from August 2-14 2021, with reading classes in Greek and Latin for intermediate and advanced readers dedicated to texts with the theme “Searching for happiness: life and death in Greece and Rome”.
+We are running a Classical Languages Summer School in Siracusa, Sicily from August 2-13 2021, with reading classes in Greek and Latin for intermediate and advanced readers dedicated to texts with the theme “Searching for happiness: life and death in Greece and Rome”.
 Proposed texts include Homer’s Odyssey, Plato’s Protagoras, and Lucretius’s On the Nature of Things.

 Covid permitting, this course will be held in person in Siracusa, Sicily.
 Online participation may be possible.
-Details will be published as soon as possible.
+Please contact email@example.com for information about on-line participation.

 All courses will be taught in English by George Gazis and Chiara Blanco.